Thomas-Walker-Lynch/DA2X/doc/context.md

   computation.

   The `CX` macro allocates context, `cx`.
-Unlike the arguments and scratch pads, which might be overwritten on the next conveyance call, `cx` will persist until it is deallocated.
+Unlike the arguments and scratch pads, which might be overwritten on the next sequence call, `cx` will persist until it is deallocated.

-  After setting up the `p0` pad, this code conveys to general purpose conveyance `Inclusive·mul_ib`, which has its `nominal` conveyance argument set to `construct_bytes`.
-Note that its `gt_address_t_n` conveyance argument has been set to go elsewhere.
+  After setting up the `p0` pad, this code continues to general purpose sequence `Inclusive·mul_ib`, which has its `nominal` sequence argument set to `construct_bytes`.
+Note that its `gt_address_t_n` sequence argument has been set to go elsewhere.

   So we have an open question.
 How does the context get deallocated?